PaloAltoNetworks/KIEMPossible/README.md

 - Environment variables containing credentials (`AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN`.
 The region will be set to `us-east-1` by default unless `AWS_REGION` variable is set).
 It is recommended to set the session duration to 12 hours as reauthentication requires you to manually enter new credentials
 - Permissions to get EKS credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
 - Audit logging configured for the cluster (`EKS->Cluster->Observability->Manage Logging->Audit`) and permissions to retrieve the logs
-- For the collect_workloads feature (optional), permissions to retrieve workloads within the cluster are required
+- For the collect_workloads feature (optional), permissions to retrieve workloads within the cluster are required, and permissions to list and describe pod identity associations within AWS are required

 #### AZURE
 - Name of the target cluster
-- Valid Service Principal credentials (`client-id, client-secret`)
+- Valid Service Principal credentials (`client-id, client-secret`) with permissions to query the log analytics workspace and permissions to get AKS user credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
 - Name of the Resource Group in which the cluster is deployed
 - Subscription ID of the Subscription in which the cluster is deployed
 - Tenant ID of the tenant to which the subscription belongs
 - Workspace ID of the Log Analytics Workspace which acts as the audit logs destination
-- Permissions to get AKS credentials - at present Local Kubernetes Accounts must be enabled to retrieve the credentials (within the cluster permissions to get Roles, ClusterRoles, RoleBindings, ClusterRoleBindings and Namespaces are required)
 - Audit logging configured for the cluster (`AKS->Cluster->Monitoring->Diagnostic Settings->Kubernetes Audit`) and permissions to retrieve the logs
 - For the collect_workloads feature (optional), permissions to retrieve workloads within the cluster are required